eandablo/gympals/README.md

 ### Automated testing (Unittest)

 A 85% coevarege of plan app code was achieved using automated testing.
-Views and code in decisions.py using distinct instance couldn't be tested since this order is not supported in the local database.
+Code in views.py and decisions.py using distinct method couldn't be tested since this order is not supported in the local database.
 These features are covered in user stories testing.

 ![automated_testing](static/images/automated_testing.png)